tsaqibfs/sdl-port/readme.md

 SDL2 does not support overlay screen buttons, you will need to draw and handle touch controls inside your own code.

-Note that the library names for SDL2 are uppercase: SDL2 SDL2_image SDL2_mixer SDL2_ttf,
+Note that the library names for SDL2 are uppercase: SDL2 SDL2_image SDL2_mixer SDL2_ttf.
-whereass for SDL 1.2 library names are lowercase: sdl-1.2 sdl_image sdl_mixer sdl_ttf.

 Other libraries like Boost and OpenSSL are fully supported when SDL2 is used.